amaldu/AntiSpam-NLP-Pipeline/README.md

 ## Metrics used

-Precision: measures the accuracy of the positive predictions made by the model
+**Precision**: measures the accuracy of the positive predictions made by the model

-Recall: measures the ability of the model to detect all the instances of the positive class
+**Recall**: measures the ability of the model to detect all the instances of the positive class

-F1-score: combines precision and recall and it's useful when there is an imbalance between the classes (our case)
+**F1-score**: combines precision and recall and it's useful when there is an imbalance between the classes (our case)

 <p align="center">